BDC Hamburger Icon

 How nepotism affects the workplace

 Nepotism — or even perceived favoritism of a family member or other employee — can cause anger, frustration and dissatisfaction among other team members.
 It will eventually lower employee morale.
-Employees will have less incentive to reach performance goals and diligently handle their responsibilities if they feel the path to promotion — or any future opportunity — is undermined by nepotism.=
+Employees will have less incentive to reach performance goals if they feel the path to promotion — or any future opportunity — is undermined by nepotism.

-• Nepotism reduces the internal talent pool.
-When a conscious or unconscious bias leads you to hire only people who fit within a favored class, you shrink your resource pool (i.e., genuinely qualified candidates or employees).
-In doing so, you weaken your organization’s future by losing out on top talent, damaging the culture, and eroding employees’ trust in company leadership.
+• Drains the internal talent pool: When a conscious or unconscious bias — such as race or gender bias — leads you to hire only certain people, you shrink your resource pool (i.e., genuinely qualified candidates or employees).
+In doing so, you weaken your organization’s future by losing out on top talent, damaging the culture and eroding employees’ trust in company leadership.

-• Nepotism corrodes company culture.
-Companies that dabble in nepotism won’t develop an ethical business culture.
+• Corrodes company culture: Companies that dabble in nepotism won’t develop an ethical business culture.
 You can’t build trust in your company when management unfairly advances specific employees and ignores more qualified ones.
+“It can affect overall morale and performance inside the organization,” Caddell said.
+“Even though you might think that the person that you’re related to or close to is a high performer, it could have damaging effects to the entire culture.”

-• Nepotism lowers productivity, creativity and work quality.
-Ultimately, nepotism or unjust favoritism will corrode business productivity, creativity and quality output.
+• Lowers productivity, creativity and work quality: Ultimately, nepotism or unjust favoritism will corrode business productivity, creativity and quality output.
 When leadership and other key positions are filled with anyone other than your top talent, the results will eventually show.

-• Nepotism creates discord among employees.
-When a particular employee is treated differently, other team members notice and feel angry.
-They may take this anger out on the individual verbally, refuse to collaborate with them, or even try to sabotage their work.
+• Creates discord among employees: When a particular employee is treated differently, other team members notice and feel angry.
+They may take this anger out on the individual verbally, refuse to collaborate with them or even try to sabotage their work.

-• Nepotism erodes trust in management.
-When managers act unfairly, they lose credibility with their team.
+• Erodes trust in management: When managers act unfairly, they lose credibility with their team.
 They’re more likely to get pushback or lackluster performances when trying to delegate responsibilities.
+“It’s very hard to create a trusting environment with nepotism in place,” Caddell said.
+“And without trust, you’re not going to get high performance from your teams.”

 author image